zj-zhang/zj-zhang.github.io/_posts/2021-09-24-python-packaging.md

 mathjax: false
 ---

+Steps and Tips for Python Packaging

 Packaging a set of python scripts as a package is easy, and it makes your work more accessible to users.
 Moreover, you can better track the usage of your package over time!

 * content
 {:toc}

-##  1. Going from Python Scripts to Package
+##  1. Going from Python Scripts to a Package
 ### 1.0 handling imports within
 This should have been done during the development.
 But if not, make sure the `import` you used in your scripts are properly using [relative imports](https://docs.python.org/3/reference/import.html),